Privacy Policy

 – Rights in relation to automated decision-making and profiling.

-Requests should be submitted in writing to the Proprietor/CEO.
+Requests should be submitted in writing to the Proprietor and CEO.

-Any data breach will be reported promptly to the Proprietor/CEO, where they will be investigated and, where appropriate, addressed in line with ICO guidance.
+Any data breach will be reported promptly to the Proprietor and CEO, who will investigate and take appropriate actions in line with ICO guidance. - Review